threefoldtech/home/wiki/specs/blockchain_ui_3_7/chat_bot_widget.md

 # remarks

 - chatid: is the unique id of one chat session
+- **it uses the javascript_processor for the blockchain & kvs features**
 - markdown
     - is https://miaolz123.github.io/vue-markdown/ a right renderer?
     - can we have support for images & sizes like in docsify
         - or should we use html inside the markdown? ```<img src="http://....jpg" width="200" height="200" />```
-- its a chat based system, which means we see all above answers
+- its a chat based system, which means we see all above answers unless if cleaned

 ## visualization